Chiquis Rivera: Singer

 Rivera began her singing career in early 2014, releasing her first single "Paloma Blanca".
 It was written by her and dedicated as a tribute to her late mother.
 At Premios Juventud she made her musical debut on international television with her performance of "Esa No Soy Yo".

 On April 6, 2015, Chiquis declared to the daily newspaper Miami Herald, she would be releasing an album called Ahora, on June 2, 2015.
 She stated, "I called it Ahora because it's about living in the moment and appreciating the now.
 I feel that's how my life can be summed up.
 It really has a little bit of everything – pop mixed with banda.
 I love all types of music and didn't want to limit myself since I am my own record label [Sweet Sound Records] I was able to take my time with it.
 I want to give that to people.
 I don't know anyone who listens to just one type of music – it's universal and brings everyone together."

-In Spring of 2018, Rivera released her second studio album titled ‘Entre Botellas’ which feature songs made with Lorenzo Mendez, Jenni Rivera and Juan Rivera.
-Her two singles ‘Vas a Volver’ and ‘Horas Extras’ where featured in the album as well as ‘Quisieran Tener Mi Lugar’, a duet sang with her mother Jenni Rivera.
+In spring of 2018, Rivera released her second studio album titled 'Entre Botellas' which feature songs made with Lorenzo Mendez, Jenni Rivera and Juan Rivera.
+Her two singles 'Vas a Volver' and 'Horas Extras' were featured in the album as well as 'Quisieran Tener Mi Lugar', a duet sang with her mother Jenni Rivera.